 Universities are an attractive employer for both young and established talent and they manage to attract new talent through doctoral and post-doctoral positions keyed to specific individual disciplines.
 High-quality teaching and research is inextricably linked to the quality of staff, and attracting and retaining that talent is vital.
 It is therefore crucial that universities provide transparent insight into their career opportunities, as there is no guarantee that an academic will be able to establish a career in the academic world.
 It is important to clarify how universities address this issue.
 How do they determine who does and who doesn't have career prospects at a particular university?
 How are academics prepared for careers outside the academic world?

-E. 12 Improving the labour market prospects of researchers and doctoral candidates
+E.16 Improving the labour market prospects of researchers, doctoral candidates and lecturers

 As well as at universities, talent policy also has an important place in the Ministry of Education, Culture and Science's Academic Vision.
 Collaboration is also being conducted with SoFoKles (the Social Fund for the Knowledge Sector).